-Many brain tumor patients find it hard to talk about their diagnosis.
+Many patients find it hard to talk about their diagnosis.
 Take it a step at a time.
 You may not want to tell everyone you know.
 There may be some people you want to tell right away.

 First, decide who you need or want to tell, and how much you want to tell them.
-Your family, close friends, and boss will be directly affected.
+Your family and close friends will be directly affected.
 It is helpful for these people to know what you're going through.
 Knowing your diagnosis will help them understand the stress you are under and the changes you are going through.